 Sustained viral suppression increased in the subgroups.
 21% increase was observed in women compared to an increase of 16% in men.
 However in 2013 a higher proportion of men than women had undergone viral suppression (70% versus 64%, p <0,01).
 A large increase (60%) was observed in the proportion of patients younger than 29 with sustained viral suppression.
 Despite this, only 51% of this age group had undergone viral suppression in 2013, compared to 74% of patients aged 50 and more.
 The proportion of black patients with sustained viral suppression increased by nearly a quarter, compared to an increase of 17% in Hispanics and an increase of 14% in whites.
 However, in 2013 whites were still significantly more likely to achieve viral suppression compared to blacks (76% versus 61%, p <0,01).

 The authors estimated that 19% of the increase in the proportion of patients with sustained viral suppression could be attributed to the increased use of ART.

-"These findings illustrate progress towards NTEM goals of improving health outcomes for people living with HIV, write the researchers.
+“These findings illustrate progress toward NTEM health outcomes outcomes for people living with HIV,” write the researchers.